allex-docs/tutorials/development_basics/module_recognition.md

 Example:

-Git server address: git.supercompany.org
+- Git server address: git.supercompany.org
-Name of the repogroup: bestprojectservices
+- Name of the repogroup: bestprojectservices
-Type of the git server: gitlab - which means that the git user that accesses the git server is `git`
+- Type of the git server: gitlab - which means that the git user that accesses the git server is `git`

-AllexJS username "superdev"
+- AllexJS username: "superdev"
-Namespace "bestproject"
+- Namespace: "bestproject"
-Group "services"
+- Group: "services"

-Finally, the `.allexns.json` entry for the above parameters is {"username": "superdev", "namespace": "bestproject", "group": "services", "type": "git", "user": "git", "server": "git.supercompany.com", "repogroup": "bestprojectservices"}
+Finally, the `.allexns.json` entry for the above parameters is

+`{"username": "superdev", "namespace": "bestproject", "group": "services", "type": "git", "user": "git", "server": "git.supercompany.com", "repogroup": "bestprojectservices"}`

 ### How does privacy work for private modules?